GR360RY/htpc-ansible/roles/kodi-client/README.md

 This role is a part of `htpc-ansible` playbook that includes additional set of components required for HTPC automation.

-The following list of roles can be used together with xbmc-client role:
+The following list of roles can be used together with kodi-client role:

 - xbmc-mysql
 - xbmc-nas